karimwitani/developer_journey/docs/source/artificial_intelligence/1_what_is_ai.md

 Instance based models compare incoming to data examples that exist already in their training sets while model based application derive a model of the world from their training and attempt to predict/classifyy the new instances that they encounter into "regions" that they learned.

-### challenges in runnin AI models
+### Challenges in runnin AI models

-#### insufficient data
+#### Insufficient Data

 A human will learn to drive with 20 hours of personaly experience behind the wheel.
 Tesla has still to achieve this capability even though it fed its model millions and billions of hours of recorded driving.
 Why is that?

 The honest answer is: we don't yet know.
 Human are able to process and learn from a much smaller set of data.

 Under this current constraint, ML models need a lot of data to produce good predictions.
 This makes the collection of good quality data in sufficient quantity a challenge.

-#### nonrepresenetative data
+#### Nonrepresenetative Data

 If a training dataset is missing example about an important part of the population it will not generalize well.
 Imagine a dataset of dog and cat pictures, if no images of chinhuawas are present then the model may predict images of chihuahuas as very angry cats with pointy faces (an undertandable mistake that any of us can make)

-#### poor quality data
+#### Poor Quality Data

-training data may contain a lot of noise, errors and outliers.
+Training data may contain a lot of noise, errors and outliers.
 These will skew the learning accuracy and degrade prediction quality. practitioners spend lots of time cleaning data.
 This can be the removal of outliers, the averaging out of missing data, the removal of instances that contain errors or missing data.

-#### irrelevant features
+#### Irrelevant Features

 garbage-in, garbage out.
 That is the moto.